Best Beach in Destin: 2026 Local’s Guide to all 13 Public Beaches

 Public Restroom Facilities: Yes

 Henderson Beach State Park is undoubtedly one of the best beaches in Destin.
-It is one of the only beach areas where you will not be have condo buildings all around you.
-This makes it feel more like a natural beach setting.
+It’s one of the only beach areas where you don’t have condo buildings all around you, so it feels more like a natural beach setting.

-There are many amenities at Henderson Beach State Park beach access, including a campground, picnic pavilions, grills, a playground, and a nature trail.
+There are a lot of amenities at Henderson Beach State Park, including picnic pavilions, grills, a playground, and a nature trail.
+The day-use fee is currently $6 per vehicle, and it’s worth it for the space and the “state park” feel.

-Besides a beautiful beach area, Henderson State Park also has a 0.75-mile nature trail.
-You can see the Gulf of Mexico from the highest point on the nature trail
+Besides the beach, Henderson State Park also has a 0.75-mile nature trail.
+You can see the Gulf of Mexico from the highest point on the trail.

 7. Shirah Street Public Beach Access